hpsa/hpe-application-automation-tools-plugin/collection-tool/alm-test-result-fetcher/src/main/assemblies/content/readme.txt

 ------------------------------------------------------------------------------------------------------------------------
 Password handling ******************************************************************************************************
 ------------------------------------------------------------------------------------------------------------------------
 The password can be entered in the following ways:
 *  Configuration file
 *  Password is entered directly to command line (-pa and -po options)
-*  Password is entered from file (-paf and -pof option)
+*  Password is entered from file (-paf and -pof option).
+The file should contain only password as content.

 ------------------------------------------------------------------------------------------------------------------------
 Run Filtering **********************************************************************************************************
 ------------------------------------------------------------------------------------------------------------------------
 The tool allow to filter runs from ALM, there are several predefined filters + option to define some of custom filters , for example
-- fetch runs that has id greater than X (startFromId filter)
+- fetch runs that has id equal or greater than X (startFromId filter)
 - fetch runs that executed from some date (startFromDate filter)
 - fetch runs from specific test type (testType filter)
 - fetch runs that related to some release/sprint/test/testset (relatedEntity filter)